History BA (Hons) (with Foundation Year)

 Current course options include:

-- Witch Beliefs and Witch Hunting in Early Modern England and America: Explore the development of witch beliefs and witch hunting from c.1540 to 1720.
+Explore the development of witch beliefs and witch hunting from c.1540 to 1720.
 The course examines the medieval origins of witchcraft beliefs across Europe before focusing on English and North American experiences.

-- Gender and Politics in the Twentieth Century: Focused primarily on the UK and USA, this course examines changes and challenges to gender roles from the late nineteenth to the end of the twentieth century.
+Focused primarily on the UK and USA, this course examines changes and challenges to gender roles from the late nineteenth to the end of the twentieth century.
 You will study first-wave and second-wave feminism alongside changes and continuities in masculinity.

 Year Three

-- Ideology and Reaction: Fascism, Nazism, and the Holocaust 1919–1945
+Ideology and Reaction: Fascism, Nazism, and the Holocaust 1919–1945

-- The Taste of War: Examining the role of food in human conflict
+The Taste of War: Examining the Role of Food in Human Conflict

-- The Spanish Civil War and the Crisis of Democracy, 1936–1939
+The Spanish Civil War and the Crisis of Democracy, 1936–1939

 Research Element

 Single honours students complete a 10,000-word dissertation, while combined honours students either write an integrated dissertation with their other subject or a 5,000-word special study.
-All students receive individual guidance and support from an assigned tutor throughout the research and writing process, developing key skills in independent study, analysis, and historical argumentation.
+All students receive individual guidance and support from an assigned supervisor throughout the research and writing process, developing key skills in independent study, critical analysis, and historical argumentation.

 Entry requirements